bowdoin-csci2200-s22/bowdoin-csci2200-s22.github.io/lectures.md

 * __Lab:__   [Lab9](docs/week9-lab.pdf)
 * __Quiz:__      Quiz9 see Blackboard
 * __Assignment:__
-    * Assignment 8 (on Gradescopoe , due end of week 9 by Sunday 4/10 at 11pm)
+    * Assignment 8 (on Gradescopoe , due end of this week by Sunday 4/10 at 11pm)

  ***